 End of Year Expectations

-This is information for parents/carers on the end of year expectations for children in our school.
+This booklet provides information for parents/carers on the end of year expectations for children in our school.
 The National Curriculum outlines these expectations as being the minimum requirements your child should meet each year.
 All of the objectives will be focused on throughout the year as part of your child’s lessons.
 Any extra support you can provide in helping your child to achieve these expectations is greatly valued.
 If you have any queries regarding these expectations or would like support in knowing how to help your child with these, please see the class teacher.

 - I can apply knowledge of root words, prefixes and suffixes to read aloud and to understand the meaning of unfamiliar words.

 - I use my combined knowledge of phonemes and word derivations to pronounce words correctly, e.g. arachnophobia.